Declaration of war by the United States: Declarations of war

-The table below lists the five wars in which the United States has formally declared war against ten foreign nations.
-The only country against which the United States has declared war more than once is Germany, against which the United States has declared war twice (though a case could be made for Hungary as a successor state to Austria-Hungary).
+The United States has formally declared war in five separate conflicts, issuing declarations against ten different foreign nations.
+The only country to have been the subject of multiple U.S. war declarations is Germany, which the United States formally declared war against twice, once in World War I and again in World War II.
+A case could also be made for Hungary, as it was a successor state to Austria-Hungary, against which the U.S. declared war in World War I.